mayfrost/guides/SECURITY.md

 ### Start of high level security

 * __Level 32__: Use a source based distro, preferably without crypto libraries on its package manager (no Python).
 Source Mage is advised and it is easy to setup.
+* __Level 33__: Use the IRC, e-mail and torrent services available inside i2p, and use Tor as an outproxy for i2p when in need to access the regular web (only for browsing).
+* __Level 34__: Use a command line web browser like links2 and only browse web pages without javascript or cookies.
-* __Level 33__: Set a tight configuration for iptables on each port open and drop packets for everything.
+* __Level 35__: Set a tight configuration for iptables on each port open and drop packets for everything.
 Use nftables on newer kernels.
-* __Level 34__: Use port forwarding and a port knocker on your router or server and unregister your reverse dns records.
+* __Level 36__: Use port forwarding and a port knocker on your router or server and unregister your reverse dns records.
-* __Level 35__: Use the IRC, e-mail and torrent services available inside i2p, and use Tor as an outproxy for i2p when in need to access the regular web (only for browsing).
-* __Level 36__: Use a command line browser like links2 to browse web pages.
 * __Level 37__: Use Bastille Linux to harden your system.
 * __Level 38__: Use Lynis to audit your system.
 * __Level 39__: Use Arpalert/ArpON (for Man-In-The-Middle -MITM- Detection), [zapret](https://github.com/bol-van/zapret) (for Deep Packet Inspection -DPI- Block and Circumvention), and Suricata/Snort (for Network Intrusion Detection).